Alluxio/alluxio/docs/Running-Tachyon-Locally.md

 title: Running Tachyon Locally
 ---

-This guide describes how to accomplish the following:

--   Run Tachyon on a single machine
--   Set Apache HDFS as Tachyon's underlayer filesystem
--   Set Amazon S3 as Tachyon's underlayer filesystem

-# Run Tachyon Standalone
+# Run Tachyon Standalone on a Single Machine.

 The prerequisite for this part is that you have [Java](Java-Setup.html) (JDK 6 or above).